aivision2020/OctSceneScan/README.md

 TSDF - @full resolution converting 2^-l of the entire scene (in each dimension).
 Join with previous feature block (if exists) and compute the termination criteria with is a prediction whether the scene surface intersects this block. if yes, the call next level 2^3 times for each sub-block.
 If this is the finest level, then just compute the full res prediction

 Example.
-Assume input TSDF is 512 (for simplicity input is always a power of 2). and we use feature embedding of D = 128
+Assume input TSDF is 512 (for simplicity input is always a power of 2). and we use feature embedding of D = 128 and BS (block size) = 32
+32*2^4=512.
+So in out example out net should have max_levels=4

-level 0 - called once with TSDF Block size 512^3.
+level 4 - called once with TSDF Block size 512^3.
   downsample TSDF to 32^2 and processed to create feature block F sized Dx32x32x32
 	 slice TSDF and F into 8 , indexed x,y,z in {0,1}^3
 	 for x,y,z :
 		  output(x,y,z) <- level i+1 with TSDF(x,y,z) and F(x,y,z) - sized 216^3 and 16^3
   return output

-level i: called up to 2^3^i time with TSDF block size (512/2^i)^3 and F size DX16^3 Down sample input TSDF to 32^3 and join with F and predict P(Inside, Outside, Surface)
+level i: called up to 2^3^(max_levels-i) time with TSDF block size 512/2^(max_levels-i)^3 and F size DX16^3 Down sample input TSDF to 32^3, Upsample F to 32^3 and make prediction predict P(Inside, Outside, Surface)
 	 if P(Surface) < some thresh:
 		  return ones_like(TSDF) * argmax(P)
    else: